MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/cannot-authenticate-or-must-authenticate-twice.md

 This behavior is most likely to occur if your domain controllers are running Windows Server 2016 or later, and users attempt to connect by using a customized connection app.
 In particular, applications that access the user's profile information in Active Directory will be denied access.

 This behavior results from a change to Windows.
-In Windows Server 2012 R2 and earlier versions, when a user signs in to a remote desktop, the Remote Connection Manager (RCM) contacts the domain controller (DC) to query the configurations that are specific to Remote Desktop on the user object in Active Directory Domain Services (AD DS).
+In earlier versions of Windows Server, when a user signs in to a remote desktop, the Remote Connection Manager (RCM) contacts the domain controller (DC) to query the configurations that are specific to Remote Desktop on the user object in Active Directory Domain Services (AD DS).
 This information is displayed in the Remote Desktop Services Profile tab of a user's object properties in the Active Directory Users and Computers MMC snap-in.

 Starting in Windows Server 2016, RCM no longer queries the user's object in AD DS.
 If you need RCM to query AD DS because you're using Remote Desktop Services attributes, you must manually enable the query.